openharmony/docs/en/application-dev/internationalization/i18n-guidelines.md

 ## Measurement Conversion

-An API can be called to implement measurement conversion.
+The **unitConvert** API is provided to help you implement measurement conversion.

 ### Available APIs